 |Average vegetation height (cm)||Average bare ground (% cover)|

-From the first two years of the trial, a reduction in giant hogweed occurrence was observed over the spring to summer grazing period across both study years.
+Based on the three years of the trial, a reduction in giant hogweed occurrence was observed over the spring to summer grazing period across the study years.
 We have recorded a reduction in both the number of plots with hogweed present and number of hogweed plants in the plots.
 We noted that giant hogweed seedlings were still emerging in areas outside the trial site in October further suggesting that these decreases are not just a function of seasonal growth reductions.
 Therefore, initial observations would suggest that the decrease in hogweed occurrence is a result of sheep grazing.

-A decrease in hogweed presence was also observed between 2019 and 2020, in both the hogweed and vegetation plots.
-Although further data is required to establish if this is an ongoing trend, it would appear to be a result of the annual sheep grazing.
+A decrease in hogweed presence was also observed between 2019, 2020 and 2021, in both the hogweed and vegetation plots and based on three years of data it would appear to be a result of the annual sheep grazing.

-Based on these findings, the reduction of grazing presence on the site in 2020 by 51% compared to 2019 did not appear to reduce the control of giant hogweed delivered by grazing.
+Based on these findings, the reduction of grazing presence on the site in 2021 by 74% compared to 2019 (or 46% reduction compared to 2020) did not appear to reduce the control of giant hogweed delivered by grazing.

-Additionally, some promising revegetation of previously bare areas with grasses and herb cover was noted in 2020.
+A reduction in the extent of bare ground (an indication of overgrazing) was recorded between 2019 and 2021.
+Some promising revegetation of previously bare areas with grasses and herb cover was noted in 2020 and continued in 2021 with even lower levels of overgrazing and encouraging new growth of some shrubs and tree seedlings.
 It is hoped such revegetation can help to reduce hogweed re-growth from the soil seedbank.

 Successes and lessons learnt

 Despite the successful grazing by the sheep throughout 2019, there were some patches of hogweed that had grown too big and dense for the sheep to graze – due to the delay in them starting to browse the hogweed plants after introduction.
 In 2020, the sheep again tackled hogweed successfully throughout the site, but some flowering plants were cut in areas that were not easily accessible for the sheep and to prevent seed dispersal in the site.
-We think that this approach is also likely to be required in future years and shows that annual checks will be needed at the site to identify flowering plants to be cut to prevent adding to the seedbank.
+This repeated in 2021, but with less flowers required to be cut as ongoing grazing effort often prevents giant hogweed plants reaching flowering maturity in the majority of cases.
+We think that this approach is likely to be required in future years and shows that annual checks will be needed at the site to identify flowering plants to be cut to prevent adding to the seedbank.

 Our initial findings are that sheep grazing is proving to be effective in controlling giant hogweed at the site.
 Once the sheep were on site, they did an excellent job of controlling hogweed - and were even observed attacking plants that were 1.5m tall!
 We continue to monitor both the hogweed and other plants present on the site to help adjust grazing pressure to avoid overgrazing.
 Importantly, the control delivered by grazing required minimal time commitment from the land manager to manage - this is promising as we hope this work may encourage other land managers to adopt this approach in other locations in the future.

-Sheep will be returned to the site in 2021 to continue their work.
-To address the issue of over grazing whilst maintaining effective hogweed control we intend to introduce the same number of sheep (12) in 2021 as in 2020 but will further reduce grazing pressure by around 40% compared to 2020.
-This will help us to identify an optimal grazing regime for the site and prepare management advice for use elsewhere.
+Sheep will be returned to the site in 2022 to continue their work.
+To address the issue of over grazing whilst maintaining effective hogweed control we intend to introduce the same number of sheep (12) in 2022 as in 2021 for a similar length of time.
+We are preparing management advice, to be published in 2022, for use elsewhere.